IMPranshu/Neural_Networks/README.md

 # Neural_Networks
-Absolute basic neuron using python
+#Absolute basic neuron using python
+#The attacted python file can be executed to plot the graph between the changing weights